Aboriginal Business Investment Fund

 grant_single_labels|admissibility

-• Indigenous communities in Alberta or corporate entities owned by Indigenous communities located in Alberta are eligible
+- The applicant must be an Indigenous community in Alberta or a corporate entity owned by Indigenous communities located in Alberta.

 grant_eligibility_criteria|who_can_apply